Antiquake-rs/antiquake-rs/README.md

 An indie games engine based off of the quake framework implemented in Rust.
 Forked from richter by cormac-obrien.

+Antiquake will always support entry-level graphics hardware including Intel Mesa/integrated graphics drivers and linux.
+Antiquake will only require a maximum of 128 push constants for a GPU which is the typical min spec.

 ![alt tag](https://i.imgur.com/25nOENn.png)

 ## Status

 Antiquake is in pre-alpha.

 ### Client